Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 --OpenBoneChannel
 # Appears unused in the vanilla game.
-# This seems to combine the new sequence with the existing one (I think?)
+# This seems to combine the current animation with any new ones
 # Eg: Only the bones which aren't animated on the existing sequence will be animated from the new one.
 ```